justme-1968/homebridge-fhem/README.md

   StatusLowBattery
   FirmwareRevision

-currently supported parameters are: minValue, maxValue, minStep: for all int and float characteristics -> the allowed range for this value in homekit cmdOn, cmdOff: for all bool characteristics -> (min,) max: Hue and Saturation characteristics -> the range the reading has in fhem, only if differenf from minValue and maxValue
+currently supported parameters are for FHEM -> homekit: minValue, maxValue, minStep: for all int and float characteristics -> the allowed range for this value in homekit (min,) max: Hue and Saturation characteristics -> the range the reading has in fhem, only if different from minValue and maxValue
-  delay: true/false -> the value ist send afer one second inactivity cmdLock, cmdUnlock, cmdOpen: commands to lock, unlock and open a door
+  delay: true/false -> the value ist send afer one second inactivity
   nocache: don't cache values for this reading
-  threshold: -> ...

-  //TODO: invert numeric readings
+  threshold: reading is mapped to true if the value is greater than the threshold value and to false otherwise

-  valueOn, valueOf: the reading values that are mapped to the true/false resp. on/off states in homekit
+  invert: invert the reading, taking minValue, maxValue into account valueOn, valueOf: the reading values that are mapped to the true/false resp. on/off states in homekit
   values: a ; separated list of reading values that should be mapped to consecutive homekit values

-          each value can be a literal value or a regex of the form /regex/ homekit values can be given as literal values or homekit definde terms
+          each value can be a literal value or a regex of the form /regex/
+          // FIXME: ??? homekit values can be given as literal values or homekit definde terms

           e.g.: PositionState=motor,values=/^up/:INCREASING;/^down/:DECREASING;/.*/:STOPPED On:state,valueOn=/on|dim/,valueOff=off

+and for homekit -> FHEM:
+  cmd: the set command to use
+  cmdOn, cmdOff: for all bool characteristics cmdLock, cmdUnlock, cmdOpen: commands to lock, unlock and open a door
+  //TODO: commands: a ; separated list of commands that should be used for consecutive homekit values